 How to fix:

-To fix pest problems it's important to spot the issue early on so you should be regularly inspecting your plants for any signs of infestation.
-If you spot any pests use organic insecticidal soap or neem oil to treat the affected areas.
+To fix pest problems it's important to spot the issue early on so you should be regularly inspecting your plants on a daily basis for any signs of infestation.
+If you spot any pests use organic insecticidal soap or neem oil to treat the effected areas.
 Another more natural method is to introduce predatory insects such as ladybugs to help control the pest population.

 FAQ